-Virtual Replicator is the software used to manage the storage on the NAS B3000.
-Some administrators may be familiar with other storage management software programs, such as Windows Disk Management and Cluster Administrator.
+Virtual Replicator is the software used to manage the storage on the NAS B2000.
+Some administrators may be familiar with other storage management software programs, such as Windows Disk Management.

-Use the following guidelines when managing the storage on the NAS Device:
+Use the following guidelines when managing the storage on the NAS device:

-- If a task can be performed using either VR or another tool, always use VR. - Use VR to delete a pool in a cluster, not Cluster Administrator. - Use VR to map drive letters to virtual disks and snapshots, not Disk Management.

-- Use VR to monitor free space in a pool, rather than Windows Explorer.
+- If a task can be performed using either VR or another tool, always use VR.
+Use VR to map drive letters to virtual disks and snapshots, not Disk Management. - Use VR to monitor free space in a pool, rather than Windows Explorer.
 Windows Explorer does not recognize pools. - Do not use VR in conjunction with Windows Disk Management/Logical Disk Manager.
 Doing so can result in unpredictable behavior. - When using VR management tools, close Logical Disk Manager. - Do not perform Disk Management tasks on disks that belong to VR pools. - Do not perform online volume growth of either basic or virtual disks at the same time as other major disk management operations, such as defragmenting and disk checking. - As an extra precaution, before performing any task with Disk Management, use Device Manager to scan for hardware changes to update disk information.